City announces plan to build $20M animal shelter near Fresno Airport

-FRESNO, California (KGPE) – On Tuesday, the Fresno Mayor Lee Brand announced a plan to build a 30,000 square foot animal shelter on five acres adjacent to the Fresno International Airport.
+FRESNO, California (KSEE) – On Tuesday, the Fresno Mayor Lee Brand announced a plan to build a 30,000 square foot animal shelter on five acres adjacent to the Fresno International Airport.

 Back in 1997, the city sold around 200 acres to Gap for its facility for $2.
 Years later, the company is returning the favor by selling 4.8 acres back to the city for its first animal shelter.